DoogeJ/MonoGame.Primitives2D/README.md

 # MonoGame.Primitives2D
-The 2D XNA Primitives project ported to the modern world
+The 2D XNA Primitives project ported to the modern world.

-This is a modernized version of https://bitbucket.org/C3/2d-xna-primitives/wiki/Home

 ## Screenshot
 ![Alt text](/samplescreenshot.png?raw=true "Sample project screenshot")

-## What's new
+## Changelog
+### 2020-02-19
+General clean-up and preparations to create a NuGet package:
+ * Clean up license and readme

+### 2017-11-27
-Differences with the original repository (last updated 2012):
+Differences with the original [repository](https://bitbucket.org/C3/2d-xna-primitives/wiki/Home) (last updated 2012):
  * Updated the project files to Visual Studio 2017
  * Updated to .NET Framework 4.5
  * Updated to MonoGame 3.6 instead of using XNA